Wildfire kills 2 people in Spain as parts of Europe bake in heat wave

 Two firefighters also needed to be treated a local hospital for injuries.

-A total of 6,500 hectares (16,000 acres) was burned before firefighters got some help from a rain storm and established a perimeter.
+A total of 6,500 hectares (16,000 acres), mostly of fields growing grains and cereals, was burned before firefighters got some help from a rainstorm and established a perimeter.
 Authorities issued warnings to residents via messages to smartphones and ordered 14,000 people to stay indoors, firefighters said.
-That order was lifted late Tuesday.
+That order was lifted late Tuesday as more than 500 firefighters participated in the deployment.

+Firefighters said that the rainstorms “quickly changed the situation and helped speed up getting the fire stabilized.”

-“Wildfires today are not like they were before,” Ill said.
+“Wildfires today are not like they were before,” Illa, the regional president, said.
 “These are extremely dangerous.
 From the very first moment, it was considered to be beyond the capacity of extinction.
 I mean that not even with two or three times the number of firefighters, they have told me, it would have been possible to put out.”

 The heat wave in parts of Europe has set record high temperatures for June in Spain and Portugal.